Electricity (Orchestral Manoeuvres in the Dark song)

 "Electricity" is the 1979 debut single by English electronic band Orchestral Manoeuvres in the Dark (OMD), featured on their eponymous debut album the following year.
-Andy McCluskey and Paul Humphreys sing the lead vocals on the track together in unison.
+Andy McCluskey and Paul Humphreys sing the lead vocals on the track together in unison, although Humphreys is positioned higher in the mix.
 Recognised as one of the most influential singles of its era, "Electricity" was integral to the rise of the UK's synth-pop movement.
 It has garnered praise from music journalists and other recording artists.

 The track is a holdover from defunct Wirral group the Id (who were led by McCluskey and Humphreys), and features a melodic synthesizer break as opposed to a sung chorus.
 Following OMD's release of "Electricity" on Factory Records, the band were offered a recording contract with Dindisc, who twice re-issued the single.
-It achieved limited success on the UK Singles Chart, peaking at no. 99 in early 1980, but found popularity in nightclubs.
+It achieved limited success on the UK singles chart, peaking at no. 99 in early 1980, but found popularity in nightclubs.
 A 2019 re-release, through Virgin EMI, topped the UK Vinyl Singles Chart.

 Background

 "Electricity" was the first song that Andy McCluskey and Paul Humphreys wrote together at the age of 16.
 It addresses society's wasteful usage of energy resources.
-Inspired by Kraftwerk's "Radioactivity", the track was described by McCluskey as "a faster, punkier version of 'Radioactivity' with a chorus."
+Inspired by Kraftwerk's "Radioactivity", the track was described by McCluskey as "a faster, punkier version of 'Radioactivity' with a chorus".
 As with single "Messages" from the same album, a sung chorus is substituted for a melodic synthesizer break.

 McCluskey and Humphreys originally recorded "Electricity" as members of OMD precursor group the Id, in early 1978.
 After OMD's first concert, opening for Joy Division in a 1978 appearance at Eric's Club in Liverpool, McCluskey was inspired to send a demo of the song to Factory Records founder Tony Wilson.
 They later heard that while he was not impressed with it, his wife was, so he bought it from them and released it as a single.
 Its ensuing success led to them receiving a seven-album record deal with Dindisc, worth over £250,000.

+Humphreys and McCluskey sing the lead vocals on the track together in unison, although Humphreys is positioned higher in the mix.